Wells Fargo & Company Increases Enterprise Products Partners (NYSE:EPD) Price Target to $28.00

-Enterprise Products Partners (NYSE:EPD) had its target price hoisted by analysts at Wells Fargo & Company from $27.00 to $28.00 in a note issued to investors on Thursday, PriceTargets.com reports.
-The firm presently has an “overweight” rating on the oil and gas producer’s stock.
-Wells Fargo & Company‘s price objective points to a potential upside of 17.20% from the company’s current price.
+Enterprise Products Partners (NYSE:EPD) had its price objective lifted by research analysts at Wells Fargo & Company from $27.00 to $28.00 in a research report issued on Wednesday, Benzinga reports.
+The brokerage presently has an “overweight” rating on the oil and gas producer’s stock.
+Wells Fargo & Company‘s target price points to a potential upside of 17.55% from the company’s current price.

-Other analysts also recently issued research reports about the company.
-TD Securities began coverage on Enterprise Products Partners in a research note on Tuesday, April 13th.
-They set a “buy” rating and a $28.00 price target on the stock.
-Morgan Stanley boosted their price objective on Enterprise Products Partners from $29.00 to $33.00 and gave the company an “overweight” rating in a report on Monday, March 29th.
-Finally, Mizuho boosted their price objective on Enterprise Products Partners from $24.00 to $27.00 and gave the company a “buy” rating in a report on Wednesday, January 20th.
-Thirteen analysts have rated the stock with a buy rating, Enterprise Products Partners has a consensus rating of “Buy” and an average price target of $25.50.
+Several other equities analysts have also weighed in on the stock.
+TD Securities initiated coverage on shares of Enterprise Products Partners in a report on Tuesday, April 13th.
+They set a “buy” rating and a $28.00 target price for the company.
+Morgan Stanley upped their price objective on shares of Enterprise Products Partners from $29.00 to $33.00 and gave the stock an “overweight” rating in a research report on Monday, March 29th.
+Finally, Mizuho raised their target price on Enterprise Products Partners from $24.00 to $27.00 and gave the company a “buy” rating in a research report on Wednesday, January 20th.
+Thirteen equities research analysts have rated the stock with a buy rating, The company currently has an average rating of “Buy” and a consensus target price of $25.50.

 Enterprise Products Partners L.P. provides midstream energy services to producers and consumers of natural gas, natural gas liquids (NGLs), crude oil, petrochemicals, and refined products.
 The company operates through four segments: NGL Pipelines & Services, Crude Oil Pipelines & Services, Natural Gas Pipelines & Services, and Petrochemical & Refined Products Services.